saadshahbaz/Post-US-Election-Analysis/README.md

 ## - Data:
 * A total of 1020 posts have been collected for each subreddit i.e r/politics and r/conservatives over a period of 3 days

+## - Problems:
+* Multiple identical posts from different users
+* Topics with different words but the exact same contents

 ## - Methods:

 ## - Results: